hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

 <p align="center">
     <img src="/assets/img/posts/2020-02-21-controls-controllers/controller.png" alt="Controller and plant in open-loop configuration." width="600px">
     <br>
-    <em>Figure 1: Controller and plant in open-loop configuration.</em>
+    <em>Figure 1: Controller and plant in an open-loop configuration.</em>
 </p>

 To change the system in Equation \ref{eqn:example_eq}, so that the output is $$1$$ when input is a unit step function, we can multiply the plant with $$2$$.
 The controller, therefore, is just a constant gain of value $$2$$.
 This type of controller is called a "Proportional controller", and is the simplest type of controller that can be used.

 ### Proportional $$(P)$$ controller

 As mentioned before, $$P$$ controller is the simplest type of controller that can be used.
-The output of a Proportional controller is proportional to the input to the controller.
-It is just a gain (can be positive or negative and can be a fraction) that is multiplied to the plant to modify its system response.
+The output of a Proportional controller is proportional to the input of the controller.
+It is just a gain (can be positive or negative and can be a fraction) that is multiplied by the plant to modify its system response.
 A real-world example would be the use of an amplifier to amplify the sound from a speaker by a fixed amount.
 Figure 2 shows the output of the system in Equation \ref{eqn:example_eq} in open-loop configuration.
 The steady state value is $$0.5$$ as expected.

 <p align="center">
     <img src="/assets/img/posts/2020-02-21-controls-controllers/withoutController.PNG" alt="Unit step response of the system." width="400px">